Thanks for stopping by!

 Our e-Mail Address:

 If you haven't read the rest of the page, please review it before e-mailing us.

-This address is only for correspondence, not photos.
+This address is only for correspondence, not photos or any attachments.

 (PLEASE don't ask about parts or components – we sell only "whole" clocks)

 The e-mail address is a graphic, not clickable text, so please physically type our e-Mail address into the heading of your outbound e-mail.
 It is not an automatic "mailto" link so the spammers can't pick it up electronically... sorry.
 If you haven't read the stuff on the page above this paragraph please do so before sending us your note.
 It will all make more sense that way!
 Please include your phone number and where you are located in your e-mail to us.

 Before calling, have you read the page above (oh, my gosh, is this guy nuts)? (!)